 At a minimum, professional services should include services performed for a client as a lawyer, including acting as a mediator, arbitrator, or notary.
 You will want to know whether pro bono services would be covered (noting that sometimes they are excluded if offered through the auspices of a legal services organization or some other not-for-profit pipeline because the carrier expects that organization’s coverage to extend to your provision of services to their clients).

 Check, too, to see whether the policies you are considering offer coverage for responding to disciplinary complaints or reimbursement for your time spent in deposition or in court when responding to a claim.
-Choice of defense counsel options can vary as well.
+The choice of defense counsel options can vary as well.
 And some carriers may also offer special endorsements for cyber security coverage.

 Pros and Cons of Shopping Around